-DAS LEI is exposed to underwriting risk, market risk, credit risk, liquidity risk, strategic risk, regulatory risk, reputational risk and operational risk as set out in the sections below.
+DAS LEI's key risk exposures are to underwriting risk, market risk, credit risk, liquidity risk, operational risk, strategic risk, regulatory risk and reputational risk, as set out in the sections below.
 The stress-testing and sensitivity analysis for material risks and events, as required by Article 295(6) of the "Commission Delegated Regulations (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC of the European Parliament and of the Council on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II)" ("Delegated Regulations"), has been documented in section C.7 of this report to aid the reader.
 There is no additional voluntary information as permitted by Article 298 of the Delegated Regulations that is disclosed in section C.7.
 DAS LEI does not use special purpose vehicles to transfer underwriting risk.